 This class action is accepting class members

-The team behind Storiqa promised a revolutionary crypto-powered storefront, that would enable anybody in the world to run their own online store, using the “platform’s wide range of features”, but at no point was this made a reality.
-Storiqa were never in possession of any kind of concept or prototype, and their main website has been offline for some time now, effectively proving that the project has long been shut down.
+The team behind Storiqa allegedly promised a revolutionary crypto-powered storefront, that would enable anybody in the world to run their own online store, using the “platform’s wide range of features”, but reports suggest that this was never made a reality.
+Storiqa allegedly were never in possession of any kind of concept or prototype, and their main website has been offline for some time now, effectively proving that the project has long been shut down, reports suggested.

-This goal was never truly feasible, as the level of competition in this industry is simply too high.
+It has been alleged that this goal was never truly feasible, as the level of competition in this industry is simply too high.
 The e-commerce market is enormous, and any attempt to disrupt that set-up wouldn’t ever work, owing to giants such as eBay and Amazon.
-First and foremost, this could be the reason explaining the apparant closure of this project: it simply wasn’t viable.
+Reports indicated that the reason for explaining the apparent closure of this project is it simply wasn’t viable.

-Strangely, the founders behind this project – Evgeny Gavrilin and Ruslan Tugushev – ran an ICO in late 2018 for a project called Boomstarter Network, which is allegedly the ‘largest crowdfunding platform in Russia’, and has been established for some years.
-This is an immediate red flag: if the founders of Storiqa run the biggest crowdfunding platform in Russia, why would they need to run one ICO, let alone two?
+Allegedly, the founders behind this project – Evgeny Gavrilin and Ruslan Tugushev – ran an ICO in late 2018 for a project called Boomstarter Network, which is allegedly the ‘largest crowdfunding platform in Russia’, and has been established for some years.
+Reports have questioned this circumstance: if the founders of Storiqa run the biggest crowdfunding platform in Russia, why would they need to run one ICO, let alone two?

-Boomstarter’s ICO raised almost 4m USD and again, has nothing to show for it.
-Their website ranks low on Alexa, is poorly built and seems almost inactive.
-Again, when comparing this project with the likes of Kickstarter, it isn’t a feasible premise.
+Boomstarter’s ICO allegedly raised almost 4m USD and again, it has been alleged, has nothing to show for it.
+Their website ranks low on Alexa, reports say it is poorly built and it seems almost inactive.
+Reports again indicate that when comparing this project with the likes of Kickstarter, it isn’t a feasible premise.